What you need to be autonomous

 You manage a system, you lead self-thinking people.
 And they, in turn, choose to follow.
 Or not.

 Like a beehive without the queen bee, an organization without a leader creates chaos.
 It’s not the autonomy that is at fault, it’s the lack of shared vision and direction that is at fault.

 In a beehive, most bees are required to be autonomous.
 They leave the hive in search of nectar, without anyone telling them where to fly, or when to come back to the hive.
 They know their role and they know when they are ready to return, all the while serving the queen bee.
 They’re autonomous in their daily operations, yet when the queen bee dies, the first thing they do is to select a new one.
 You can’t be autonomous without a leader, or without some rules.

 Rules or no rules?
 That is the question!

 Rules are often viewed as the reason why people are not responsible, pro-active or autonomous.
-You don’t have the authority to use a different tool, even though it’s costing the organization dearly in both money and time, because it is not company policy.
-You aren’t allowed to buy the extra memory for your computer, even though it means that you are wasting valuable time being unproductive, because it’s not in this year’s budget.
-You end up losing out on making an offer to hot new talent you’ve discovered, because your recruitment process is too heavy and the rules stop you from bending it.
+You don’t have the authority to use a different tool, even though it’s costing the organization dearly in both money and time because it is not company policy.
+Also, you aren’t allowed to buy the extra memory for your computer, even though it means that you are wasting valuable time being unproductive because it’s not in this year’s budget.
+You end up losing out on making an offer to the new talent you’ve discovered because your recruitment process is too heavy and the rules stop you from bending it.

-You’d rather loose out on the big gains than make small changes.
+You’d rather lose out on the big gains than make small changes.